Nate is a Mortgage Loan Originator for a local bank with a degree in Finance, helping individuals make that big ticket purchase.

 Should I Refinance?

-1. Interest rates are lower than when you initially took out the loan
+- Interest rates are lower than when you initially took out the loan.

-2. You've had your loan for a while and you want to extend the loan to reduce the monthly payments
+- You've had your loan for a while and you would benefit from a lower monthly payment.

-3. Your credit has vastly improved since you took out the loan
+- Your credit has vastly improved since you took out the loan.

-4. Your current loan is an ARM and you want a fixed rate
+- Your current loan is an ARM and you want a fixed rate.

-5. Your loan has a balloon feature and is near the term's end
+- Your loan has a balloon feature and is near the term's end.

 What Happens When I Refinance?

 When you refinance a loan, you are essentially paying off an old loan by taking out a new loan and assuming the terms of the new loan.
-When refinancing you are free to shop around; you don’t have to refinance with your current lender.
-Note that if your servicer changes, you will make your payments through your new servicer not the old.
-Refinancing will typically cost you a little money up front in fees so be prepared to have money to give to the lender if you choose to refinance.
+When you're refinancing, you are free to shop around; you don’t have to refinance with your current lender.
+Note that if your servicer changes, you will make your payments through your new servicer, not the old.

 Refinancing is a great tool to help individuals save money and achieve their unique financial goals.
 Many people take out their loan, make their payments, and forget about it.
-Understanding your refinancing options and current terms will help you decide if you currently have a strong rate and whether refinancing is something you should consider.
-If you have taken a loan out recently, rates have been so low that you most likely got a great Interest rate.
-However, understanding your finances and options is always important.
+Understanding your refinancing options, current rate, and terms will help you decide if you are currently in the best position for you and whether refinancing is something you should consider.

 © 2019 Nate Robbins